Memphis nonprofit puts money behind drive to curb gun deaths

 “The first thing they say is, ‘Let’s just go ahead and hire more cops and arrest more people,’ ” said Richard Shaw, Youth Villages’ chief development officer.

 Lawler and his team argue that there are many opportunities to prevent or interrupt gun violence before anyone would need to be arrested and potentially incarcerated.
-So Lawler and his team decided to take on community gun violence and build a different approach that doesn’t rely on public officials.
+So they decided to build a different approach that doesn’t rely on public officials.

 Successful community programs, Lawler said, should “be led by an entity that is not surrounded by temporary funding and an elected official.
 Because they come and go.”

-Memphis has already funded an anti-gun violence program, called 901 Block Squad, though on a smaller scale and with less funding than what Youth Villages is pursuing.
+Memphis has already funded an anti-gun violence program, through the organization 901 BLOC Squad, though on a smaller scale and with less funding than what Youth Villages is pursuing.
 (Mayor Jim Strickland initially accepted a request for an interview to discuss Memphis’ approach to gun violence.
 His office later said he was unavailable.)

 The Rev. Earle Fisher, who leads the Abyssinian Missionary Baptist Church and whose colleague Autura Eason-Williams was among the victims of recent violence, expressed skepticism that Youth Villages can help reduce shootings, given the group’s lack of experience with the problem.
 Fisher said he was also concerned that having a community group assume a key role in addressing violent crime might allow the city to shed some responsibility for the crisis.